FrankenVoron/DoomCube-2/Mods/mvieleers/my_doomcube/README.md

 ![Panels](Images/panels.png)

 ### Specifics
 - The principle of the original DoomCube door is applied to the side and back panels, where the panels slide into panelmounts that bolt into the extrusion.
+KayosMaker has created an awesome [panelmount generator](https://github.com/FrankenVoron/DoomCube-2/tree/main/Mods/KayosMaker/Toolless%20Panel%20Mod/Panel%20Frame%20Generator%20WORK%20IN%20PROGRESS) to create those panelmounts.
+His system is a "tip-inn" system so it can be removed without disassembling the frame.
+In my case, I didn't need it to be removable, so I've used the brackets that slide into the extrusion on two sides and removed the tip-inn parts.
 - Top and bottom panels use the original DoomCube mounting system.
 Unfortunately this requires them to be inserted during the build, but I haven't been able to come up with an alternative solution that allows for installation after the frame build.
 - Top and bottom (deck) panels have cutouts for wire passthroughs and the top deck panel has mounting holes for mounting the ERCF on top of the top deck panel.